 v.
 8 ‘I am come down to deliver them’.
 What condescension!
 When I couldn’t go to Him, He came to me!
 What a beautiful OT picture of the gospel this is.

 Moses was glad to hear that God had not forgotten His people, and was coming down to deliver them.
 But he wasn’t as thrilled when he heard that God wanted to offer him the job of being the leader of that pack!
 And there’s many like that in the church today...they are glad for all that God is doing in the church, as long as they don’t have to do the work.
-They are glad for all that was accomplished on the work day yesterday, but were they a part of it?
-They are glad to see all our young couples we have, but would rather not take care of their kids.
+They are glad for all that was accomplished on the work day, but were they a part of it?
+They are glad to see all our young families we have, but would rather not take care of their kids.
 They love the Wed.
 Nite meal, but wouldn’t want to have a part in preparing it or even cleaning up afterward.
-They tell others about all the souls we see saved, but they haven’t had a part in it.
-They are proud of our great missions program, or our new sign we are getting, but they aren’t a contributor to such items.
-They want very much to be able to hire another full time staff member, but think surely if it’s meant to be it will happen without their tithe.
+They tell others about exciting services, but they haven’t had a part in it.
+They are proud of our great missions program, but they aren’t a contributor to such.
+They want very much to have a church staff, but think surely if it’s meant to be it will happen without their tithe.